ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 All {{site.data.keyword.block_storage_is_short}} volumes are encrypted at rest with IBM-managed encryption.
 IBM-managed keys are generated and securely stored in a {{site.data.keyword.block_storage_is_short}} vault that is backed by Consul and maintained by {{site.data.keyword.cloud}} operations.
 For more information about the industry standard protocols {{site.data.keyword.cloud}} follows for encryption, see [IBM-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about&interface=ui&q=IBM-managed+encryption&tags=vpc#vpc-provider-managed-encryption).

 For more security, you can protect your data by using your own customer root keys (CRKs).
 You can import your root keys to, or create them in, a supported key management service (KMS).
-Your root keys are safely managed by the supported KMS, either {{site.data.keyword.keymanagementserviceshort}} (FIPS 140-2 Level 3 compliance) or {{site.data.keyword.hscrypto}}.
-Both KMS solutions offer the highest level of security (FIPS 140-2 Level 4 compliance).
+Your root keys are safely managed by the supported KMS.
 Your key material is protected in transit and at rest.

 For more information, see [Supported key management services for customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).
 To learn how to configure customer-managed encryption, see
 [Creating {{site.data.keyword.block_storage_is_short}} volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption).